Ten-James/czechtina-old/README.md

 ```

-Now you can also write in czechtina
+Now you can also write in czechtina, which is compiled to c.

 ```cz
 pripoj c stdio